-Here in North Carolina, and nationwide, the American Foundation for Suicide Prevention is a grassroots non-profit, run 99.9% by VOLUNTEERS like you.
-Our work focuses on eliminating the loss of life from suicide by: delivering innovative prevention programs, educating the public about risk factors and warning signs, raising funds for suicide research and programs, and reaching out to those individuals who have lost someone to suicide.
+The American Foundation for Suicide Prevention is a grassroots non-profit, run 99% by our passionate and driven Volunteers like you.
+Our work focuses on eliminating the loss of life from suicide by delivering innovative prevention programs, educating the public about risk factors & warning signs, raising funds for suicide research and programs, and reaching out to those individuals who have been affected by suicide.

-As a part of AFSP’s growing nationwide network of chapters, we bring together people from all backgrounds who want to prevent suicide in our communities.
-Families and friends who have lost someone to suicide, vulnerable individuals, mental health professionals, clergy, educators, students, community/business leaders, and many others energize our chapter.
+As a part of AFSP’s nationwide network of chapters, we bring together people from all backgrounds who want to prevent suicide in our communities.
+Our chapter is energized by the families and friends who've lost someone to suicide, by those with Lived Experience, by mental health professionals, clergy, educators, students, community/business leaders, and many others..

 - Volunteer with us - please connect with us by completing a Volunteer Form

-- Bring our programs to your community – You must be willing to assist your local staff person to manage this program/event locally. – please complete a Program Request Form
+- Bring our programs to your community - Virtual programs now available as well.
+You must be willing to assist your local staff person to manage this program/event locally. - please complete a Program Request Form

-- Send a Donation or a Memorial Gift to our Chapter – If you are mailing a check for a donation or a memorial gift and would like the donation credited to the North Carolina Chapter, please send a note expressing your wish (“Please credit this donation to the NC Chapter”).
-If a memorial gift please also include the name of the deceased, and the Family Name/Family Address for an acknowledgement note.
-Make checks to American Foundation for Suicide Prevention, then MAIL TO: AFSP NC Chapter / PO Box 25536 / Winston-Salem, NC 27114
+- Send a Donation or a Memorial Gift to our Chapter - If you are mailing a check for a donation or a memorial gift and would like the donation credited to the North Carolina Chapter, please send a note expressing your wish ("Please credit this donation to the NC Chapter").
+If a memorial gift please also include the name of the deceased and the Family Name/Family Address for an acknowledgment note.
+Make checks to American Foundation for Suicide Prevention, then MAIL TO: AFSP-North Carolina Chapter / 8311 Brier Creek Pkwy.
+Suite 105-430 / Raleigh, NC 27617

-THANK YOU for being a champion to help #StopSuicide.
+Thank you for being a champion in the fight to #StopSuicide.